 What is palliative care?

 Palliative care is a medical specialty focused on relieving pain and other symptoms.
 Palliative care also helps patients and families navigate difficult medical decisions and manage stress.
-When life with life complex illness gets distressing, palliative care can provide an extra layer of support.
-Effective symptom management is necessary for many patients coping with serious illness, regardless of the diagnosis or stage of disease.
-The goal of palliative care is to improve quality of life for patients and their families.
+When life with a complex illness gets distressing, palliative care can provide an extra layer of support.
+Effective symptom management is necessary for many patients coping with serious illness, regardless of the diagnosis or stage of the disease.
+The goal of palliative care is to improve the quality of life for patients and their families.

 Many hospitals in the United States have a palliative care program, either as a consultation service in the hospital or in the outpatient area.
 A common misconception is that palliative care and hospice are the same.
 This is not true.
 While palliative care is part of hospice, it is also appropriate for individuals with any stage of disease, at any point in treatment.
 It can be used even when the treatment is likely to cure the patient.

 Who are the providers on a palliative care team?